pudge330/TagLoaderJS/README.md

 # TagLoaderJS
-Store and retrieve json data stored live within the document.
-Built in cache and works with or without jQuery.
+Store and retrieve json data live within the document.
+Great for SPA (Single Page Application) or short term caching.

-\* No Dependencies
+* No Dependencies
+* Works with or without jQuery
+* Built-in caching
+* Simple and easy to use